judeakinwale/MIMPOC/readme.md

 ## Config:
-In MIMPOC/settings.py, search for "DATABASES" and change the database connection detais
+In MIMPOC/settings.py, search for "DATABASES" and change the database connection details

 ## Run: